Kan. juvenile officer accused of having sex with teen at the center - NewsBreak

 Kan. juvenile officer accused of having sex with teen at the center

 TOPEKA, Kan.
-(AP) — A former officer at the Kansas Juvenile Correctional Complex in Topeka is accused of having sex with a...jcpost.com
+(AP) — A former officer at the Kansas Juvenile Correctional Complex in Topeka is accused of having sex with a...salinapost.com

 TOPEKA, Kan.
-(AP) — A former officer at the Kansas Juvenile Correctional Complex in Topeka is accused of having sex with a...jcpost.com
+(AP) — A former officer at the Kansas Juvenile Correctional Complex in Topeka is accused of having sex with a...salinapost.com

 Comments / 0